Loss Control Insights

 Six Steps to Nail Gun Safety

-Nail guns can increase productivity in the workplace but can also cause an estimated 37,000 emergency room visits each year, according to the Centers for Disease Control and Prevention.
-Sixty-eight percent of these visits involve workers.
+Nail guns can increase productivity in the workplace, but they also cause an estimated 37,000 emergency room visits each year, according to the Centers for Disease Control and Prevention.
+And 68% of these visits involve workers.

 Use the Full Sequential Trigger